The role of workplace learning in building a resilient workforce

 Even the most promising professional will fail in their goals if they do not have a supportive and respectful environment to work in.
 Reaching your vision for the future requires a mentally healthy workplace that is diverse, inclusive and equitable.

 According to LifeWorks’ Mental Health index, nearly one-in-five Canadians resigned from their job during the pandemic due to increased mental stress and strain at work.
 In the UK, more than one-third of Britons are considering leaving their job or are unsure.
 Those with poorer mental health are more likely to report leaving a job they are happy with for a salary increase.
-This research demonstrates that workplace culture and mental health have a profound effect on retention rates and job satisfaction.
+This research demonstrates that workplace culture and mental health has a profound effect on retention rates and job satisfaction.

 However, it is not enough to simply hope for a healthy workplace.
 Attitude and behaviour changes resulting from widespread workplace learning programs are needed to achieve a positive workplace environment that supports your employees.